cycle/docs/advanced/dynamic-schema.md

 $user = $orm->make('user', [/* fields* /]);
 ```

-> You can freely assign custom repositories and constrains to your entities.
+> You can freely assign custom repositories and constraints to your entities.

 # Example
 ```php